top of page

 A famous phrase that describes some folks is, "He has the patience of Job."

-Do any original copies of the Bible manuscripts or codices exist?
+31. Do any original copies of the Bible manuscripts or codices exist?

-Original texts have not been found, at least not yet.
+Original texts have not yet been found.

 However, many ancient and authentic first copies exist.